+The number one question asked of those associated with the Coastal Carolina University Department of Athletics is "What is a Chanticleer?".
+The second most asked question is "How do you pronounce your nickname?".
 Well, answering the second question first may make it a bit easier reading the remainder of this description of CCU's Chanticleer.
-The proper pronunciation is SHON-ti-clear.
+The proper pronunciation is SHON-toh-clear.
 You may also hear Coastal's athletic teams referred to as Chants (SHONTS) to shorten the Chanticleer nickname.

+Chanticleer comes from Chaucer's Canterbury Tales.
+More specifically, he comes from the Nun's Priest Tale, a story within Canterbury Tales.
+The Chanticleer is a proud and fierce rooster who dominates the barnyard.
 For the best description of Chanticleer, we turn to Chaucer's words.
 "For crowing there was not his equal in all the land.
 His voice was merrier than the merry organ that plays in church, and his crowing from his resting place was more trustworthy than a clock.
 His comb was redder than fine coral and turreted like a castle wall, his bill was black and shone like a jet, and his legs and toes were like azure.
 His nails were whiter than the lily and his feathers were like burnished gold."
 With all of his splendor and great looks, Chanticleer is also greatly feared and mightily respected by all.

 History of Chanticleer at Coastal Carolina University